 The following article outlines what buyer personas are, what they are not, and how they are used.
 Most importantly, this article shows how to build buyer personas for your business.

-Armed with this information, you’ll be enable you to identify your buyer personas and support your growth strategy with targeted lead generation into the future.
+Armed with this information, you’ll be enable you to target the right lead acquisition channels, discover Marketing Qualified Leads (MQLs), nurture Sales Qualified Leads (SQLs) and convert customers to support your growth strategy with targeted lead generation into the future.

 What is a buyer persona?